TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-07-24-how-to-write-custom-fixer-for-php-cs-fixer-24.md

     // and it might include a sample code, that would fix it public function getDefinition(): FixerDefinitionInterface
     {
+        return new FixerDefinition(
-        return new FixerDefinition('Exception classes should have suffix "Exception".', [ new CodeSample(
+            'Exception classes should have suffix "Exception".',
+            [
+                new CodeSample(
                     '<?php
     class SomeClass extends Exception
     {
     }'
                 ),
-        ]);
+            ]
+        );
     }

-    // if you think this change code in any way, that changes behavior, return "true"
+    // if the fixer changes code behavior in any way, return "true"
     // changing a class name is such case public function isRisky(): bool
     {
         return true;
     }

+    // in 99.9% this is true, since only *.php are passed
-    // in case you would like to support some specific files public function supports(SplFileInfo $file): bool
+    // you can detect specific names, e.g. "*Repository.php"
+    public function supports(SplFileInfo $file): bool
     {
         return true;